 Have multiple Optus plans and want to share data between them?
-That's now easier than ever with Optus' new "data pool" plans.
+That's now easier than ever with Optus' "data pool" feature.
 Here's what you need to know.

-Data sharing allows you to group together the data between multiple mobile devices (think smartphones, tablets and Wi-Fi hotspots) or across multiple family members.
-That way, if Dad's a relatively light data user but the kids are addicted to mobile YouTube, you can share the combined data allocation across the entire family and potentially avoid excess data charges.
-Similarly, if you have a SIM for your iPad but don't always use up the data, you can use that on your phone as well.
+Data sharing allows you to group the data from multiple mobile plans into one large bucket that can be accessed across different devices (think smartphones, tablets and Wi-Fi hotspots).
+Those devices can be used by different people, too, so if Dad's a relatively light data user but the kids are addicted to mobile YouTube, they can each use as much or as little data as they need from the combined data pool and potentially avoid excess data charges.
+Similarly, if you have a SIM for your iPad but don't always use up the data, you could use that data on your phone as well.

 Optus introduced "family sharing" plans in April 2015, but those were somewhat more limited in scope and you had to pay a one-off $5 fee for each device that you added.
-The data sharing model has been simplified, and you can now share data across any eligible plans and devices – whether that's between multiple family members or across your own gadget collection.
+Since then, the data sharing model has been simplified, and you can now share data across any eligible plans and devices – whether that's between multiple family members or across your own gadget collection.

 Here's how it works.
-Any My Plan Plus or My Mobile Broadband Plus plans that are on a single bill will automatically have their data allowances combined into a single "data pool".
-That applies both to contract My Plan Plus and the SIM-only month to month version.
+Any Optus My Plan Plus, My Plan Flex or My Mobile Broadband Plus plans that are on a single bill will automatically have their data allowances combined into a single "data pool".
+That applies both to contract plans and SIM-only month to month plans.
 If you exceed the data allowance on your own device Plan and there is still data left in the pool, you'll use that.
 If the pool runs out, you'll pay $10 for an extra 1GB of data, which is added automatically.
 There is no charge for adding devices to the pool – they simply have to be on the same bill.
-Optus says existing customers will have their pools enabled automatically.

 Also note that this only applies to mobile data – sadly, you can't share unlimited broadband from your home ADSL, cable or NBN with your mobile devices.